stacks-network/docs/src/pages/core/smart/clarityRef.md

 ---
-description: 'Clarity: Language Reference'
+description: 'See a detailed list of all keywords and functions for the Clarity language.'
 ---

-import { ClarityKeywordReference, ClarityFunctionReference } from '@components/clarity-ref'
+import { ClarityKeywordReference, ClarityFunctionReference, convertClarityRefToMdx } from '@components/clarity-ref'

+export const getStaticProps = convertClarityRefToMdx

 # Clarity Language Reference